London Sunrise Photography

-There is something inherently therapeutic about watching daybreak and nightfall.
+There is something therapeutic about watching daybreak and nightfall.
 I like to lose myself in the scene by spending a few hours in a single location admiring the light changes as they happen.
 I have spent hundreds of hours photographing dawns and dusks in cities around the world.
 Join me in viewing dawn over my home city in this London sunrise photography post.

 I arrived at the location of the day seventy five minutes before sunrise.
 Today I was with a group of photographers – normally I shoot alone.
 I wanted to produce the best image I could and had no idea what the weather had in store.

 Firstly I need the raw material – a series of images.
 To produce these I had to keep shooting as time moved on and light changed.
 Even when I felt I had captured a great image I kept shooting.
 You never know what will happen next.
 An even more spectacular scene may be moments away.
 So I like to capture many images over a couple of hours.